Deep Regional Hyperthermia

 The BSD‑2000 computer system includes a wireless printer, keyboard/mouse, and USB ports for the offloading of patient records. (model subject to change)

-Three-Dimensional Hyperthermia Permits Superior Targeting and Optimal Results
+Three-Dimensional Hyperthermia Permits High Precision and Best Possible Results

 The BSD‑2000/3D provides targeted deep regional therapeutic hyperthermia to solid tumors by applying radiofrequency (RF) energy.
 The BSD‑2000/3D delivers energy to a patient using a power source and an array of multiple antennae that surround the patient’s body.
 The twenty-four dipole antennas of the Sigma Eye maximize the 3D energy convergence at the targeted treatment location.